 The Easiest High School Curriculum for Life Skills

 We often use words without really understanding what they mean.
-When parents say they are looking for a curriculum to teach something, they often mean books and courses for a specific subject such as history.
+When parents say they are looking for a curriculum to teach a specific subject, they often mean books and courses for that subject, such as history.

 What is a curriculum, though?